 - 1. Complete an online application for admissions. - 2.
 Participate in an interview with a University Admissions Advisor. - 3.
 Complete an enrollment agreement, consisting of program policies, costs, completion requirements, and other student obligations. - 4.
-Have a baccalaureate degree from an accredited institution with a 2.7 cumulative GPA or higher. - 5.
-Provide official undergraduate transcripts of a baccalaureate degree prior to the end of the add/drop period of the first term. - 6.
-Applicants with an undergraduate GPA of 2.69-2.30 may be considered for admission after meeting the following admissions requirements: - a.
-The applicant must provide a letter of intent. - b.
-The applicant must be approved through an interview. - c.
-The applicant must satisfy program prerequisites and achieve a grade of B (3.0) or better on all first semester (two terms) coursework attempted.
-The probationary status will be removed after earning a "B" or higher in all coursework during the first semester (two terms). - 7.
-Business Administration Transfer Credit Evaluation: Only graduate level courses in which a grade of B (3.0) or better was received, taken in a program similar to the Master of Business Administration will be evaluated for transfer credit.
+Have a baccalaureate degree from an accredited institution with a 2.7 cumulative GPA or higher. - a.
+Applicants with an undergraduate GPA of 2.00-2.69 may be considered for probationary admission after meeting the following admissions requirements: - i.
+The applicant must provide a letter of intent. - ii.
+The applicant must be approved for admission following an interview with the Program Director/Dean. - iii.
+The applicant must satisfy program prerequisites and achieve a cumulative GPA of 3.0 on all coursework attempted over the first trimester (two terms).
+Students failing to meet these requirements following the first trimester (two terms) will be withdrawn from the university. - 5.
+Provide official undergraduate transcripts of a baccalaureate degree prior to the end of the add/drop period of the first term. - a.
+Applicants submitting non-U.S. or non-English transcripts will be required to have their coursework evaluated by a transcript evaluation service to determine the equivalency to a U.S. degree/course.
+If the transcript evaluation is unclear as to the equivalency to a U.S. degree/course, the Program Dean will evaluate transcripts to determine if a minimum of 3 academic years of undergraduate coursework has been completed for admission. - b.
+Applicants submitting advanced degrees will be reviewed by the Program Dean to determine if a minimum of 3 academic years of undergraduate coursework has been completed for admission. - 6.
+Master of Business Administration Transfer Credit Evaluation: Only graduate level courses in which a grade of B- or better was received, taken in a program similar to the Master of Business Administration will be evaluated for transfer credit.
 A maximum of nine (9) credit hours will be considered for transfer, and must reflect the same content and course credit as the course for which transfer credit is requested.